LeetLLM

 A concrete probability distribution

-Suppose the prompt so far is "The carrier scan shows the package is".
-Here is a plausible probability distribution for the very next token:
+Suppose the prompt so far is "The canary status is".
+Use this plausible probability distribution for the very next token:

 TokenLogitProbability